erf/vis-plug/README.md

 -- configure plugins in an array of tables with git urls and options local plugins = {

-	-- load a plugin given a url (defaults to https://github.com/) and expects a 'init.lua' file { 'erf/vis-cursors' },
+	-- load a plugin given a url (https://github.com/ can be omitted) and expects a 'init.lua' file { 'erf/vis-cursors' },

 	-- first parameter is a shorthand for 'url'